shapeshed/nodejsbook.io.examples/chapter03/README.md

-# Chapter 22
+# Chapter 3

-Chapter 22 introduces callbacks and asynchronous programming.
+Chapter 3 explores what Node.js was designed for.